tari-project/rfcs/src/RFC-0131_Mining.md

 Tari's proof-of-work mining algorithm is summarized below:

-- Two mining algorithms, with an average combined target block time of 120 s, to match Monero's block interval.
+- Four mining algorithms, with an average combined target block time of 120 s, to match Monero's block interval.
 - A log-weighted moving average difficulty adjustment algorithm using a window of 90 blocks.

 ### Tari mining hash